Generic Name: Fluticasone propionate

 Excretion: Following intravenous dose of 1 mg in healthy volunteers, Fluticasone propionate showed polyexponential kinetics and had an average terminal half-life of 7.2 hours (range, 3.2 to 11.2 hours).

-Fluticasone propionate cream is a medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
-Fluticasone propionate cream may be used with caution in pediatric patients 3 months of age or older.
+Fluticasone Propionate Cream, USP 0.05% is a medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
+Fluticasone Propionate Cream, USP 0.05% may be used with caution in pediatric patients 3 months of age or older.
 The safety and efficacy of drug use for longer than 4 weeks in this population have not been established.
-The safety and efficacy of Fluticasone propionate cream in pediatric patients below 3 months of age have not been established.
+The safety and efficacy of Fluticasone Propionate Cream, USP 0.05% in pediatric patients below 3 months of age have not been established.

-Fluticasone propionate cream is contraindicated in those patients with a history of hypersensitivity to any of the components in the preparation (see PRECAUTIONS).
+Fluticasone Propionate Cream is contraindicated in those patients with a history of hypersensitivity to any of the components in the preparation.

-Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency after withdrawal from treatment.
-Manifestations of Cushing syndrome, hyperglycemia, and glucosuria can also be produced in some patients by systemic absorption of topical corticosteroids while on treatment.
+General: Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency after withdrawal from treatment.
+Manifestations of Cushing's syndrome, hyperglycemia, and glucosuria can also be produced in some patients by systemic absorption of topical corticosteroids while on treatment.